Starmer’s right hand man has resigned – what does this mean for the future of the PM?

 As the welfare crisis mounted last year, with scores of Labour MPs threatening to vote the government’s policy down, the calls to remove McSweeney grew very loud indeed.
 And they have not really quietened since.

 But herein lies the problem.
-If this government is more a McSweeney government than a Starmer one, the prime minister may have the authority to sack his chief of staff – but where does it leave him?
+If this government were more a McSweeney government than a Starmer one, the prime minister would struggle to survive without his chief of staff.

 Join our commenting forum